 (iv) there are no preferential purchase rights burdening any of the Assets; and

-(v) such Seller has no knowledge of any actual or threatened taking of any portion of the Assets, by reason of condemnation or the threat of condemnation.
+(v) Seller has no knowledge of any actual or threatened taking of any portion of the Assets, by reason of condemnation or the threat of condemnation.

 3.15 Disclosure of Individual Contracts.
 There is no contract, agreement, license, permit, filing, order, or other written instrument or any amendment to any of the foregoing documents directly relating to the Assets which has not been disclosed to Buyer in writing, or listed on the Schedules hereto, and which is material to the ownership, operation, or value of the Assets.

-3.16 Patents.
-To the knowledge of such Seller, the ownership and operation of the Assets does not infringe on any patent or copyright of any third party or misappropriate any trade secret or know-how of any third party.

-3.17 Books and Records.
-Such Seller maintains its financial books and records with respect to the Assets in accordance with U.S. generally accepted accounting principles.
+3.16 Books and Records.
+Seller maintains its financial books and records with respect to the Assets in accordance with U.S. generally accepted accounting principles.

-3.18 Insurance.
-Such Seller maintains with financially responsible insurance companies insurance on its tangible Assets in such amounts and against such risks and losses as are consistent with prudent business practice.
+3.17 Insurance.
+Seller maintains with financially responsible insurance companies insurance on its tangible Assets in such amounts and against such risks and losses as are consistent with prudent business practice.

-3.19 Payment of Costs.
-As of the Closing Date, all of the undisputed costs and expenses to design, construct, test, inspect and commence operation of the Gathering Line Facilities shall have been paid in full.

-3.20 Survival of Representations and Warranties of Seller.
+3.18 Survival of Representations and Warranties of Seller.
 The representations and warranties of Seller set forth in this Agreement shall survive the Closing Date to the extent provided in Article 10.

-3.21 Supplemental Disclosure.
-Such Seller shall promptly amend the representations and warranties made bysuch Seller in this Agreement, in the Schedules and in all other certificates delivered by it to the Buyer pursuant to this Agreement to ensure that such representations and warranties, Schedules and other certificates remain true and correct between the date of this Agreement and the Closing.
+3.19 Supplemental Disclosure.
+Seller shall promptly amend the representations and warranties made by Seller in this Agreement, in the Schedules and in all other certificates delivered by it to the Buyer pursuant to this Agreement to ensure that such representations and warranties, Schedules and other certificates remain true and correct between the date of this Agreement and the Closing.

 ARTICLE 4